Barton Hall Hotel, Barton Seagrave: Later owners

 Charles Tibbits (1764-1830) bought the house in 1791 at the time of his marriage to Mary Woodyeare (1763-1840).
 Charles was the son of Richard Tibbits (1771-1813) of Flecknoe and Wolfhamcote.
 Mary was the daughter of John Woodyeare of Crookhill.
 In 1793 Charles asked the famous landscaper Humphry Repton to redesign the garden close to the Hall.
 Repton compiled a Red Book which outlines his proposals.

 Charles had one son Richard John Tibbits (1794-1821) but unfortunately he died at the age of only 27 leaving his wife Horatia Charlotte Lockwood (1797-1838) and only child Mary Isabella Tibbits (1818-1904) who was then three years old.
 As he predeceased his father, Barton Hall was left to his daughter Mary when Charles died in 1830.
 She owned the Hall for the next 74 years.

-Mary married in 1837 Viscount Samuel Hood and she became Viscountess Hood.
+Mary married Viscount Hood in 1837 becoming Viscountess Hood.
 She kept this name until the end of her life even though she married twice more after Samuel died in 1846.
 The couple had four sons and one daughter.
 In 1849 three years after Samuel’s death Viscountess Hood married George Hall (1801-1854) who was a doctor.
 She married thirdly John Borlasse Maunsell in 1858, a retired army officer who changed his surname to Tibbits by Royal Licence that same year.

 When Mary died in 1904 her eldest son Francis Wheler Hood 4th Viscount Hood (1838-1907) inherited the estate and when he died in 1907 his son Grosvenor Arthur Frederick Hood 5th Viscount Hood (1868-1933) became the owner.
 In 1911 he decided to sell the whole estate which at that time was 1800 acres.
 The sale notice is shown.

 It seems that at about this time the property was split.
 Charles Wicksteed bought a portion in 1913, Viscount Hood kept some of the farms and land and George Edward Stringer bought the Hall with about 65 acres.

 George Edward Stringer (1853-1937) was a very wealthy colliery owner.
 In 1882 he married Edith Emily Harrison (1853-1922).
 Shortly after she died in 1922 George put Barton Hall on the market.
 In 1928 Charles Wicksteed bought the house and added it to his previously established Wicksteed Village Trust.

 Under the Trust the Hall was used as hotel and event venue.
 In 1949 it became a nursing home for the elderly.
 In 2012 it was purchased from the Trust and converted back to a hotel.
 It serves this function today.